Jnagasuresh/devops_infra_project/advancedscheduling.md

 ```

 * if the nodeselector is removed, it won't effect the running pod.

 * A node selector is used, during the placement of the pod, not during the execution of the pod

-* when we remove the lablel of the node and then if pod is terminated due to some reason, and when the new pod is getting created, will the pods be created or not?
+* When we remove the label of the node and then if pod is terminated due to some reason, and when the new pod is getting created, will the pods be created or not?
  - **Pod won't be created instead it will be in pending state.**

 * Below command would help to remove the label from the node